Last updated on August 2nd, 2022

 Black pepper can also be used to aid intestinal gas and bloating.

 Piperine, the potent antioxidant present in black pepper, also fights against several bacterial infections due to its antibacterial properties.
-Black pepper has been found effective against gram-positive bacteria, such as Staphylococcus aureus- that can cause serious infections like bloodstream infections, pneumonia, or bone and joint infections.
+As per the Biosciences Biotechnology Research Asia, black pepper has been found effective against gram-positive bacteria, such as Staphylococcus aureus- that can cause serious infections like bloodstream infections, pneumonia, or bone and joint infections.

 Piperine can also help fight foodborne pathogens and multidrug-resistant pathogens and may assist modern medicine as a bioactive compound for new antibacterial drugs.